A BIGGER TABLE

 I’ve always believed that some of the best conversations happen away from the desk.
 There’s something about sharing a meal that softens the walls we build at work.
 Titles matter less.
 Curiosity shows up more easily.
 And for a moment, everyone is just a person with a story and a perspective worth hearing.

 That’s the idea behind A Bigger Table.
-A program I created to bring together small groups of employees from across functions for dinner with a senior leader.
-No slides.
-No speeches.
-Just real conversation about the business, what’s working, what’s not, and what it feels like to be part of the organization right now.
+It is a program I created to bring together small groups of employees from different functions for dinner with a senior leader.
+There are no slides and no formal speeches.
+The focus stays on real conversation about the business, what is working, what is not, and what it feels like to be part of the organization right now.
 Each dinner includes no more than ten people.
-That’s intentional.
-Small enough to keep things personal, but big enough to hear a range of perspectives.
-The setting creates just enough distance from office walls to make space for the kind of dialogue that doesn’t always fit in a meeting invite.
+The size keeps things personal and still allows a range of perspectives.
+Being outside the office gives people room to speak honestly without the weight of a meeting invite.

-I’ve watched these dinners shift how people see each other.
-A junior team member finds out their quiet idea is already inspiring change on another team.
-A senior leader hears how a decision felt on the ground floor.
-A creative solution is sparked over bread and shared laughter.
+These dinners shift how people see one another.
+A junior team member learns that a quiet idea has already influenced work on another team.
+A senior leader hears how a decision landed on the ground floor.
+New ideas surface over bread and shared laughter.
 It’s not magic.
 It’s design.
+It’s simple.
 And it works.
-This isn’t about access for access’ sake.
-It’s about creating opportunities to listen across levels, to share experiences without performance, and to remind each other that good ideas can come from anywhere.
+The goal is to create opportunities for people to listen across levels, share their experiences without performance, and remember that good ideas come from every corner of an organization.

-A Bigger Table is about more than dinner.
-It’s about belonging.
-It’s about trust.
-It’s about reminding people that no matter their function, title, or background, they have a place in the conversation — and something valuable to contribute.
+A Bigger Table is more than just a dinner; it’s a practice of belonging and trust.
+It reminds people that no matter their role or background, they have a place in the conversation and something of value to offer.

 And yes, good food always helps too!